 After your first appointment, your health care provider may refer you to a mental health provider who can create the right treatment plan with you.
 You may want to find a trusted family member or friend to join you for your appointment to help you remember all the information discussed.

 Before your appointment, make a list of:

-- All of your medical issues, including physical conditions or mental health disorders, such as depression
+- All of your medical issues, including physical health conditions or mental health conditions, such as depression.

-- All the medications you take, including prescription and over-the-counter medications as well as vitamins, herbs and other supplements, and the dosages
+- All the medicines you take, including prescription and over-the counter medicines, as well as vitamins, herbs and other supplements, and the doses.

 - What is my diagnosis?

 - What treatments are likely to help me?

 - What are the possible side effects of the treatments you're suggesting?

 - How much and how soon do you expect my symptoms to improve with treatment?

 - Is the medicine you're prescribing safe to take while breastfeeding?